jupyter-on-openshift/jupyter-notebooks/README.md

 The minimal Jupyter notebook image can be deployed to create an empty Jupyter notebook workspace in OpenShift that you can work with.
 The same image, can also be used as a S2I builder to create customised Jupyter notebook images with additional Python packages installed, or notebook files preloaded.

+*Note: The images provided by this repository were originally called ``minimal-notebook``, ``scipy-notebook`` and ``tensorflow-notebook``.
+The names has to be changed because the resulting image stream name would conflict with similar images from Jupyter Project in certain circumstances.*

 Building the Minimal Notebook
 -----------------------------